Command-line

 # Official distributions

 The IPFS team manages the dist.ipfs.io website (opens new window) to help users quickly find the latest version of every IPFS package.
-As soon as a new release of an IPFS package comes out, it is automatically shown on dist.ipfs.io
+As soon as a new release of an IPFS package comes out, it is automatically shown on dist.ipfs.io, so you can be sure you're getting the latest software.
+These steps detail how to download and install the latest go-ipfs from dist.ipfs.io using the command-line.

 # Windows